Jacqueline Piatigorsky

-Jacqueline Rebecca Louise Piatigorsky (née de Rothschild; November 6, 1911 – July 15, 2012) was a French-American chess player, author, sculptor, philanthropist, and arts patron.
+Jacqueline Rebecca Louise Piatigorsky (November 6, 1911 – July 15, 2012) was a French-American chess player, author, sculptor, philanthropist, and arts patron.
 She was a member of the Rothschild banking family of France.

 Early life, marriages, family

 The daughter of the wealthy and influential banker Édouard Alphonse de Rothschild, and Germaine Alice Halphen, she was the sister of Guy de Rothschild and Bethsabée de Rothschild.
 She was born in Paris, France.
 De Rothschild was raised in the Château de Ferrières in the country in Île-de-France, and at a home in the city in what is known as the "Talleyrand Building," a mansion at 2 rue Saint-Florentin that today is part of the United States Embassy complex in Paris.

 According to her 1988 memoir Jump in the Waves, her parents were cold and distant and left her upbringing to an indifferent nanny.
 As a result, she grew into a timid, near-reclusive, young woman who at age 19 married publisher Robert Calmann-Lévy (1899–1982), a distant relative.
 This marriage ended after five years in 1935, and two years later she married the renowned cellist Gregor Piatigorsky.
 Their daughter Jephta was born in France in 1937.